 For production deployments, AppDynamics recommends that you freeze the versions of dependencies so that they are not upgraded in production without first being deployed to your test/staging environments.
 The command to install (or upgrade to) a particular version of the AppDynamics Python Agent is:

 This command always installs the exact same version of the agent each time it is run.

 Configure the Agent

-Here is a simple sample configuration file with the minimal settings.
+The following is a simple sample configuration file with minimum required settings.

-The account is required if you are using a SaaS account or a multi-tenant on-premise controller.
+- The account value is required if you are using a SaaS account or a multi-tenant on-premises controller.
 It defaults to customer1 for a single tenant controller.

 When you instrument an application using